 Once different links connect to different locations, then users can click on various parts of the image to open the target documents.
 Such mouse-sensitive images are called as image maps.

 There are two ways to make image maps:

 a) Server-side image maps - This is allowed by the is map feature of the <img> tag and needs access to a server and relevant image-map processing the applications.

-When you click on HTML Links image, then page will be redirect on another page, on same tab, but if you want to open same url on another tab then use below code:
+When you click on HTML Links image, then the page will be redirected on another page, on the same tab, but if you want to open the same URL on another tab then use below code: